Scoring Your Opportunities

 Monthly presentations 2 2 2 2 16

-Both Marcus and Devon discovered the same thing: what feels like the biggest problem isn’t necessarily the best place to start.
+The pattern across all four: what feels like the biggest problem isn’t the best place to start.
 Pain intensity and AI suitability are different dimensions.
-The FFCC framework measures suitability, not pain—and that difference matters.
+The FFCC framework measures suitability, not pain.

 Common Objections